-Within a commune, four villages were chosen to be part of the experiment.
-Randomization was stratified geographically in the following manner.
-Within each commune, one village was randomly assigned to the treatment group, and the remaining three to the control group.
+Randomization was stratified geographically in the following manner: within each commune, one village was randomly assigned to the treatment group, and the remaining three to the control group.
 The only exception to the rule is that in one commune (Dangbo), three villages were randomly assigned to treatment, and nine to the control group.
-This commune was itself divided into 3 separate strata, totaling 14 strata in 12 communes (14 treatment and 42 control villages).
-The stratified randomization guarantees a perfect balance regarding any characteristic that varies only at the commune level.7
+This commune was itself divided into three separate strata, totaling 14 strata in 12 communes (14 treatment and 42 control villages).
+The stratified randomization guarantees a perfect balance regarding any characteristic that varies only at the commune level.

 Campaigns varied in the extent to which they were willing or able to participate in the experiment.
 In particular, Yayi's campaign was comprised of a coalition of several smaller supporting parties, of which several had interest in supporting the experiment.
 This lead to Yayi being the EC in seven communes, while Houngbedji and Soglo were the EC in three strata each.
 Amoussou was only willing to cooperate in one commune, which was later dropped from the estimations due to missing data.
-The online Appendix presents our main results excluding the communes where Yayi is the EC.
+The Online Appendix presents our main results excluding the communes where Yayi is the EC.
 The qualitative results remain, suggesting Yayi's larger participation in the experiment not to be consequential to the results.
-A full list of participating villages, their commune, treatment status, and their EC is provided in the online Appendix.
-All control and treatment villages combined make up less than 2 percent of the Beninese electorate.
+A full list of participating villages, their commune, treatment status and their EC is provided on the Online Appendix.
+All control and treatment villages combined make up less than 2% of the Beninese electorate.

-C. Treatment
+I.C Treatment

 In small villages in Benin, local events for presidential campaigns are usually carried out by surrogates or middlemen (usually a local politician), without the presence of the actual candidate.
 A typical campaign event in Benin is a festive rally where cash and gifts are distributed.
 The rally is punctuated by short meetings during which surrogates make predominantly targeted or clientelist electoral promises, with relatively few broad policy promises.
-Banégas (1998, 2003) describes electoral campaigns in Benin.
+Banegas (1998, 2003) describes electoral campaigns in Benin.